What Is a Firewall? Network Firewalls Explained

 What is a firewall?

-A firewall is a network security device that acts as a barrier between your internal network and external sources.
+A firewall is a network security device that acts as an intrusion prevention system, serving as a barrier between your internal network and external sources.
 It does so by scanning network traffic for threats coming from unknown or suspicious sources, as these sources could be sending viruses or other malicious software.

 Firewalls are often considered to be the first layer of defense against network threats.
 They operate based on a set of predetermined rules that dictates what traffic can and cannot be allowed to enter the internal network.
 A successful firewall allows the approved traffic and data to enter but blocks unknown data in order to protect the health of the network.